High Kings and Taoiseachs - Images of Ireland

 led lambs to the slaughter for standing their ground.

-A daffodil's petals must never be trod on;
+A daffodil's petals must never be trampled;

 the following springtime no shepherd was found.